christianmkg/mkgmarketingweb/_posts/2012-10-08-four-ways-to-make-a-more-engaging-website-for-your-visitors.md

 <h2><em>Ease of Use</em></h2>
 We touched on this a bit in the professionalism tip above, but what specifically can you measure to understand how easy it is to use your site?
 <ul>
-	<li>Page Load Speed: Are users kept waiting as your site loads when they click through or does the content loadÂ seamlessly?
+	<li>Page Load Speed: Are users kept waiting as your site loads when they click through or does the content load seamlessly?
 Services like <a href="http://google.com/analytics" target="_blank">Google Analytics</a> will report page load speed back to you, if configured properly.</li>
 	<li>Is Your Site Optimized for Browsing: In laymen's terms, this point focuses on engagement.
 Are users likely to read a single piece of content and exit the site, or does the site engage them to the point where they want to read one piece of content after the other?</li>
 </ul>
 <h2><em>Unique Content &amp; Value-Added Opportunities</em></h2>
 <ul>
 	<li>Freshness of Content: With Google's recent <a href="http://www.seomoz.org/blog/how-googles-panda-update-changed-seo-best-practices-forever-whiteboard-friday" target="_blank">Google Panda update earlier this year</a>, the search giant has placed an emphasis on producing unique and fresh content on a regular basis.
 In fact, 30% of the Google's first page organic search results are ranked accordingly because they are the freshest versions of search queries.</li>
 	<li>Give Non-Believers Something to Miss Out On: Giving visitors something to miss out on is a great way to boost engagement.
-Think about it this way: If you, the visitor, do not engage with the website past the first page view orÂ return to the website ever again, what will you miss out on?</li>
+Think about it this way: If you, the visitor, do not engage with the website past the first page view or return to the website ever again, what will you miss out on?</li>
-	<li>Added Value Opportunities:Â Give some added value.
+	<li>Added Value Opportunities: Give some added value.
 Not only should the site be easy to browse, but the value users will receive in exchange for their time and/or money should be an easy 'oh yes, i want that!' from their experience.</li>
 </ul>
-<em>An additional example of added value opportunities ...Â </em>
+<em>An additional example of added value opportunities ... </em>

 Take my friend Jun Loayza, who was running a service business a few years back and came in too high on a quote for a prospective client.

-Instead of immediately overreacting to their response of 'this is <em><span style="text-decoration: underline;">WAY</span></em> too high',Â <a href="http://www.junloayza.com/sales/what-am-i-worth/" target="_blank">he simply offered some additional out-of-scope social media consulting time into the proposal, at 0 cost to the client.</a>
+Instead of immediately overreacting to their response of 'this is <em><span style="text-decoration: underline;">WAY</span></em> too high', <a href="http://www.junloayza.com/sales/what-am-i-worth/" target="_blank">he simply offered some additional out-of-scope social media consulting time into the proposal, at 0 cost to the client.</a>

 And they gave him the project.
 <h2><em>Quality Testimonials</em></h2>